DeltaZuluSim/deltazulusim.github.io/_sceneries/training-zone-d82-01.md

       - "initial version"
 ---

-Custom SOP Scenery for Microsoft Flight Simulator 2020 & 2024 {:.notice}
+Custom SO Scenery for Microsoft Flight Simulator 2020 & 2024 {:.notice}

 This scenery brings to life an unpaved runway located within Military Area D82, in the Hassi Bahbah region, near Aïn Oussera Air base (DAQQ).
-Developed for SOP Simmers, it provides a realistic and challenging training environment for military and tactical flight operations.
+Developed for SO Simmers, it provides a realistic and challenging training environment for military and tactical flight operations.

 Pilots can navigate to the area by departing Aïn Oussera Air base (DAQQ) and heading southbound.